feelsuegood/gpt-assistants-fullstack/README.md

 # GPT Assistansts 🤖💁‍♀️

-A multi-purpose, local-first AI assistant platform built with Streamlit and LangChain.
+A multi-purpose AI assistants platform built with LangChain and Streamlit.
 This project enables document Q&A, private file chat, quiz generation, and more, all running on your machine with support for both OpenAI and local models.

 ---